mcpython4-coding/Documentation/mcpython/client/gui/ContainerRenderingManager.md

             :param inventory: the inventory to add

-            Shows a inventory by adding it to the corresponding structure
+            Shows an inventory by adding it to the corresponding structure
             :param inventory: the inventory to show